BLUE HORIZON 1261

-"I don't think you're going to find any more clues in that thing," the cougar told him.
+"I don't believe you're going to find any more clues staring at that thing," the cougar told him.
 "I think you should accept Sam's offer so we can get on with our business plans."

 Merlin looked over at him as if his partner was mad.
 "Jiro," he said with a furrowed brow, "for the last time, I am not going to sell the business to Samantha!
 Despite what I told everyone last night, there's got to be another way."